β-Glucan supplementation, allergy symptoms, and quality of life in self-described ragweed allergy sufferers

 Similarly, Szabo et al. (2000) showed that β-glucan alleviated some symptoms of allergic conjunctivitis, Sarinho et al. (2009) showed the effect of β-glucan on elevating IL-10 production and relieving asthma symptoms, and Damiani et al. (2011) showed the combination of colloidal silver and β-glucan on viral rhinitis and upper respiratory symptoms in children.

 Other studies have also reported no increase or a small increase in Ig concentrations after β-glucan consumption.
 Lehne et al. (2005) reported no increase in IgA or IgG in serum or saliva after healthy subjects, age 20–30 years, orally consumed 100 mg/day yeast β-glucan for four consecutive days compared to concentrations at baseline.
-Consumption of 400 mg/day β-glucan for the same amount of time elicited an increase only in salivary IgA (mean ± SD = day 1: 39.6 ± 21.1 vs. 105.4 ± 73.9, < 0.05).
-Browder et al. (1990) observed an increase in serum IL-1 in trauma patients, ages 18–65, 3 days after they had been treated with β-glucan (143.4 ± 193% vs. 78.6 ± 11.7%; < 0.05), but there was no difference after that time point. β-Glucan had no effect on TNFα concentrations.
+Consumption of 400 mg/day β-glucan for the same amount of time elicited an increase only in salivary IgA (mean ± SD = day 1: 39.6 ± 21.1 vs. 105.4 ± 73.9, P < 0.05).
+Browder et al. (1990) observed an increase in serum IL-1 in trauma patients, ages 18–65, 3 days after they had been treated with β-glucan (143.4 ± 193% vs. 78.6 ± 11.7%; P < 0.05), but there was no difference after that time point. β-Glucan had no effect on TNFα concentrations.

 Allergic rhinitis is an IgE-mediated disease that presents with elevated allergen-specific IgE titers, IgE-dependent activations of mast cells, recruitment of activated eosinophils and T cells to mucosal surfaces, inflammation, and disease (Holgate 1999; Kay 2001a, b) T helper (Th) 2 cells contribute to the induction of IgE-mediated disease by overproducing Th2 cytokines (IL-4, IL-5, and IL-13) at the inflammation site (Romagnani et al. 1991; Huang et al. 1995).
 However, Th-1 cytokines (IL-12 and IFN-γ) inhibit the Th2 immune response.
 In a randomized, placebo-controlled, double-blind study of 24 subjects with seasonal allergic rhinitis, Kirmaz et al. (2005) investigated whether β-glucan from S. cerevisiae reversed the Th2-mediated immune response in individuals who were sensitized to Olea europea.
-Compared with pretreatment values, 20 mg β-glucan administered for 12 weeks reduced IL-4 (mean ± SEM = 5.48 ± 0.92 vs. 3.66 ± 0.64 pg/mL, = 0.027) and IL-5 concentrations (mean ± SEM = 8.58 ± 1.58 vs. 5.81 ± 0.83 pg/mL, = 0.04).
-Although there was no difference between the placebo group (= 12) and the β-glucan group (= 12) in the percentage of eosinophils in nasal lavage fluid after nasal provocation with Olea europea, the percentage of eosinophils in nasal lavage fluid was significantly reduced after a nasal provocation test with Olea europea compared with concentrations measured before the nasal provocation test (= 0.01).
-In contrast, IL-12 levels increased after β-glucan treatment compared with pretreatment values (mean ± SEM = 11.08 ± 2.43 vs. 17.31 ± 2.75 pg/mL, = 0.008).
-There was no change in IFN-γ (mean ± SEM = 6.19 ± 1.18 vs. 7.83 ± 1.22 pg/mL, = 0.1) in the β-glucan group, and no changes in any cytokines for the placebo group.
+Compared with pretreatment values, 20 mg β-glucan administered for 12 weeks reduced IL-4 (mean ± SEM = 5.48 ± 0.92 vs. 3.66 ± 0.64 pg/mL, P = 0.027) and IL-5 concentrations (mean ± SEM = 8.58 ± 1.58 vs. 5.81 ± 0.83 pg/mL, P = 0.04).
+Although there was no difference between the placebo group (n = 12) and the β-glucan group (n = 12) in the percentage of eosinophils in nasal lavage fluid after nasal provocation with Olea europea, the percentage of eosinophils in nasal lavage fluid was significantly reduced after a nasal provocation test with Olea europea compared with concentrations measured before the nasal provocation test (P = 0.01).
+In contrast, IL-12 levels increased after β-glucan treatment compared with pretreatment values (mean ± SEM = 11.08 ± 2.43 vs. 17.31 ± 2.75 pg/mL, P = 0.008).
+There was no change in IFN-γ (mean ± SEM = 6.19 ± 1.18 vs. 7.83 ± 1.22 pg/mL, P = 0.1) in the β-glucan group, and no changes in any cytokines for the placebo group.
 Furthermore, the percentage of eosinophils was unchanged for both treatment groups.
 The authors proposed that β-glucan is potentially an adjunct to standard therapy in individuals with allergic rhinitis.

 Human studies have reported that β-glucan can improve QOL for individuals with cancer or upper respiratory influenza infections.
 In a randomized, placebo-controlled, double-blind, parallel group intervention study, Feldman et al. (2009) reported an improvement from baseline indicated by scores on two QOL measures of the SF36v-2 questionnaire after study participants, aged 18–65 years, consumed 500 mg/day WGP for 90 days as compared with consuming a rice flour placebo for the same amount of time.
-Study participants who consumed WGP reported an improved Physical Component Summary score (57.5 ± 4.5 vs. 55.5 ± 3.5; = 0.029) and a greater General Health summary score (58.7 ± 7.0 vs. 52.0 ± 14.6; < 0.038) compared with study participants who consumed the placebo.
+Study participants who consumed WGP reported an improved Physical Component Summary score (57.5 ± 4.5 vs. 55.5 ± 3.5; P = 0.029) and a greater General Health summary score (58.7 ± 7.0 vs. 52.0 ± 14.6; P < 0.038) compared with study participants who consumed the placebo.
 The β-glucan, lentinan, improved QOL in individuals with advanced cancer when administered intravenously (Yoshino et al. 2010) or orally for gastric cancer (Nakano et al. 1999; Kataoka et al. 2009), and orally for pancreatic (Shimizu et al. 2009) and colorectal cancer (Hazama et al. 2009).
 Nakano et al. (1999) reported that the total QOL score for gastric cancer subjects, in particular appetite and sleep quality, improved with lentinan consumption.
 In another study of 20 individuals between the ages of 38 and 84 years with advanced malignancies who were undergoing chemotherapy, β-1,3-glucan consumption resulted in a sense of well-being for 60% of study participants, and less fatigue during chemotherapy was reported by 40% of subjects who reported being fatigued (Weitberg 2008).

 Some studies have reported that airway exposure to β-(1,3)-d-glucan, found in house dust, indoor molds, and some bacteria, can increase the airway allergic response as well as induce other health effects (Rylander et al. 1998).
 As summarized in Douwes (Douwes 2005), these data are inconsistent and further investigation is necessary to determine whether inhalation of β-(1,3)-d-glucan affects respiratory health.
 Infants who are exposed to a high concentration of β-(1,3)-d-glucan (60 μg/g) have a reduced risk of recurrent wheezing (adjusted odds ratio = 0.39, 95% CI = 0.16–1.93) and recurrent wheezing combined with allergen sensitization (adjusted odds ratio = 0.57, 95% CI = 0.30–1.10) (Iossifova et al. 2007).